DoodleScheduling/keycloak-controller/README.md

 [![Coverage Status](https://coveralls.io/repos/github/DoodleScheduling/keycloak-controller/badge.svg?branch=master)](https://coveralls.io/github/DoodleScheduling/keycloak-controller?branch=master)
 [![license](https://img.shields.io/github/license/DoodleScheduling/keycloak-controller.svg)](https://github.com/DoodleScheduling/keycloak-controller/blob/master/LICENSE)

 Keycloak realm management for kubernetes.
 Compared to the [keycloak-operator](https://github.com/keycloak/keycloak-operator) this controller actually reconciles the entire realm.
-The keycloak-operator basically only creates the realm and syncs top level changes only.
+The keycloak-operator basically only creates the realm and syncs top level changes.

 This controller supports KeycloakRealm, KeycloakClient and KeycloakUser.
-The controller does **not** deploy keycloak, its responsibility is to manage realms for extsing keycloak deployments.
 This controller runs great in combination with the official keycloak operator which deploys keycloak while this controller can manage the realm.

 Under the hood the controller is a wrapper around the awesome [keycloak-config-cli](https://github.com/adorsys/keycloak-config-cli)